monibf/2D-GC/user_guide.md

 The Gaussian convolution is a transformation of the data based on the process of Gaussian smoothing for which a sigma can be selected.

 ### Min 1D convolution
+The Min 1D convolution is a transformation of the data based on minimum z-values taken across an entire axis

 ### Setting color pallet
 Using the 'choose pallet' option in the tooblar or in the view menu (CTRL + SHIFT + C), the user can switch collor pallet which shades the 2D and 3D graphs.
 By default the GCGC program comes with 3 premade collor pallets to choose from: jet, red-green-blue and viridis.
 The pallet picker also allows the user to select a an upper and lower bound to the pallet, enabling the user to set the point from which z-value a peak is assigned the minimum or maximum color.
 The pallet picker als enables the user the import a custom made color pallet from a .pallette file.
 Imported palettes are saved into